-- 1. Stop the ACL Analytics Exchange Geronimo service in Windows Services. - 2.
+- 1. Stop the ACL Analytics Exchange Service in Windows Services. - 2.
 Navigate to the folder where the unencrypted copy of axExceptionConnect.xml is located.
-By default it is located in the following subfolder where AX Exception is installed: ACL\installation backup\configuration\ExceptionMgmt - 3.
+By default it is located in the following subfolder where AX Exception is installed: ACL\installation_backup\configuration\ExceptionMgmt - 3.
 Copy the unencrypted file to the geronimo\var\config subfolder where AX Exception is installed. - 4.
 Open the property file in a text editor, make the necessary changes, and save and close the file. - 5.
-Start the ACL Analytics Exchange Geronimo service in Windows Services.
-The axExceptionConnect.xml file is encrypted when the AX Exception component starts.
+Start the ACL Analytics Exchange Service in Windows Services.
+The axexceptionConnect.xml file is encrypted when the AX Exception component starts.